Fullbore target rifle

-Fullbore Target Rifle (TR) is a precision rifle shooting sport governed by the International Confederation of Fullbore Rifle Associations (ICFRA).
-The sport evolved as a distinct British and Commonwealth of Nations discipline from Service rifle (SR) shooting in the late 1960s.
+Fullbore target rifle (TR) is a precision rifle shooting-sport discipline governed by the International Confederation of Fullbore Rifle Associations (ICFRA).
+TR uses single-shot rifles, usually chambered in 7.62mm calibre, with circular "bullseye" targets at distances of 300–1000 yards.
+The term "fullbore" refers to the relatively large centerfire calibres used.
+In contrast, smallbore rifle shooting uses firearms chambered for relatively low-powered rimfire cartridges (typically .22LR).

+The sport evolved as a British and Commonwealth of Nations discipline in the late 1960s.
 Its development was heavily influenced by the British National Rifle Association (NRA).
 Due to this history, it is usually contested amongst the shooting events at the Commonwealth Games, although not at the Olympics.
-World Championships are held on a four-year cycle.
-The annual NRA Imperial Meeting at Bisley in the UK is globally recognised as a historic annual meeting for the discipline.
+World championships are held on a four-year cycle.
+The annual NRA Imperial Meeting at Bisley in the UK is globally recognised as an historic annual meeting for the discipline.

-Nordic fullbore rifle is a variation of arranged by the Scandinavian rifle associations including the National Rifle Association of Norway, DGI Shooting (formerly De Danske Skytteforeninger) and the Swedish Shooting Sport Federation (formerly Frivilliga Skytterörelsen).
+Nordic fullbore rifle is a variation arranged by the Scandinavian rifle associations including the National Rifle Association of Norway, DGI Shooting (formerly De Danske Skytteforeninger) and the Swedish Shooting Sport Federation (formerly Frivilliga Skytterörelsen).
 Nordic field shooting competitions are shot at varied distances out to 600 m.

+Naming conventions

+Many rifles can be described as "target rifles" or "match rifles" in the general sense (being accurate rifles suitable for shooting targets).
+Within the context of fullbore rifle shooting, "target rifle" (TR) and "match rifle" (MR) refer to specific classes in NRA and ICFRA competition.